wkliao/mpi-io-examples/README.md

   * Makes a single call to collective write and read by using a fileview of concatenating multiple subarrays of variables stored in the file and each variable is partitioned among processes in a 2D block-block fashion.
+* column-wise.c
+  * Uses a 2D column-wise data partitioning pattern to set a file view.

 ### To compile
 * Modify file `Makefile` if necessary to change the path of MPI C compiler.